youbs/ubermuda.github.io/books/discovering-docker.md

 ---
 layout: pages
-title: Docker 101
+title: Discovering Docker
 category: Books
 ---

-The Docker 101 book is the perfect book to get started with Docker.
+*Discovering Docker* is the perfect book to get started with Docker.
 With it, you will understand what is Docker, how it works, and how it can be useful for you.
-The book covers everything you need to know about Docker, from building images to orchestrating remote container.
+The book covers everything you need to know about Docker, from building images to orchestrating remote containers.

-The Docker 101 book is due for release early October, but you can already pre-order at a special price for a limited time!
+*Discover Docker* is due for release late October, but you can already pre-order at a special price for a limited time!

-<div class="pre-order"><a href="http://gum.co/docker-101?wanted=true" class="btn btn-success">Pre-order now for $19</a></div>
+<div class="pre-order"><a href="http://gum.co/discovering-docker/pre-order?wanted=true" class="btn btn-success">Pre-order now for $19</a></div>

 Not sure just yet?
 [Read the first chapter online]({% post_url 2014-08-24-what-is-docker %}).
 More excerpts will be added soon.

 {% include see_also_my_docker_training.html %}